MESAHub/mesa-website/03-starting.markdown

 initialization, so you only need to set the ones that you actually want to change.

-The file we've given you tells MESA to go look elsewhere for its configuration info.
-This makes changing between different inlists easier, by allowing you to easily change the name of the file that gets read.

 {% highlight fortran %}
+! this is the master inlist that MESA reads when it starts.

+!
+This file tells MESA to go look elsewhere for its configuration ! info.
+This makes changing between different inlists easier, by ! allowing you to easily change the name of the file that gets read.

 &star_job

     read_extra_star_job_inlist1 = .true.